LIMONIC/DOSP-Actor-model-with-akka/README.md

 dotnet fsi .\PrintValidStrings.fsx <zero number>
 ```
 ### Algorithm
-1. The progeram takes decimal numbers as input and conver then to 62 decimal representation according to a dictionary consisting with numbers, lowercase letters and uppercase letters in order.
+1. The progeram takes decimal numbers as input and convert them to 62 decimal representation according to a dictionary consisting with numbers, lowercase letters and uppercase letters in order.
 2. Concatenate a specified string to the front of the convertered string
 3. Generate SHA-256 hash of the string by using System.Security.Cryptography library.
 4. Match the number of heading zeros of the hash string